TGAC/RAMPART/doc/source/running.rst

 .. toctree::

    mecq
-   kmer
+   analyse_reads
    mass
+   analyse_assemblies
    amp
    finalise

 The pipeline can be controlled in two ways.
 The first way is by definition in the job configuration file.
 If a pipeline stage is not defined it will not be executed.
 The second way is via a command line option: ``-s``.
 By specifying which stages you wish to execute here you can run specific stage of the pipeline in isolation, or as a group.
 For example by typing: ``rampart -s MECQ,MASS job.cfg``, you instruct RAMPART to run only the MECQ and MASS stages described in the job.cfg file.
 A word of caution here, requesting stages not defined in the configuration file does not work.
 Also you must ensure that each stage has it's pre-requisites fullfilled before starting.
 For example, you cannot run the AMP stage, without a selected assembly to work with.